-The UWSC lands are located within the Airport Employment Growth District Secondary Plan Area.
+The UWSLG lands are located within the Airport Employment Growth District Secondary Plan Area.
 The landowners appealed portion of the plan before the Ontario Municipal Board which resulted in a Minutes of Settlement dated February 3, 2015 that excluded aforementioned parcels from development and designated them as Rural.
-In reviewing the decision there is no indication that the parcels were excluded due to significant agricultural resources or activities that warranted protection through implementation of the Rural designation.
-The lands lack any structurally sound barns, are predominately Class 3 soils, are fragmented by non-agricultural land uses and are impacted by the adjacent urban development.
+In November 2022 the lands were designated urban in the Urban Official Plan.